 Dr. Tom Ollendick is a Professor of Clinical Psychology and Director of the Child Study Center.
 His research and professional interests center upon clinical child and adolescent psychology, developmental psychopathology, cognitive behavior therapy, and social learning theory.

 Dr. Martha Munoz

 Dr. Martha Muñoz (Assistant Professor, Virginia Tech) A new faculty in the Biological Sciences Department reflected in her journey from the 'Bronx" to "New Yorkian" to Harvard and now a tenure faculty with us at VT.
-She encouraged trainees to consider international research and how this opportunities helped her to determine her research interests.
-She consulted trainees to be mindful of collages who are bringing drama to them and seek comfort in a community and relatives while like she did at a challenging period of her journey.
+She encouraged trainees to consider international research and how these opportunities helped her to determine her research interests.
+She consulted trainees to be mindful of colleges who are bringing drama to them and seek comfort in a community and relatives like she did during a challenging period of her journey.

 Dr. Veronica Segarra

 Veronica Segarra, Ph.D (Assistant Professor, High Point University) talked with us about how creativity, curiosity, and persistence helped her to complete her PhD and remain focused on her position as a PI at a predominately undergraduate institution (PUI).
 She advised IMSD/PREP/Carver scholars to "keep perspective of the big picture and be your own cheerleader" in order to recover from failures and continue on their journeys.